-Do you need help or would like guidance in setting up your lesson plan?
+Would you like guidance in setting up your water safety lesson plan?
 Contact us! curriculum@colinshope.org

 WATER SAFETY WITH COLIN & FRIENDS LESSONS

 The goal of this program is to teach children safer behaviors around water.
 Each lesson focuses on one of The Whole Hand Rules of water safety.